CodedSakura/bog/000/index.md

 This is the solution I've decided to go with, as it will mean I do not have to alter the files before handing them off to a processor.

-The labels I've chosed to use are these:
+The labels I've chosen to use are these:

 * `meta:author` - author of the post
 * `meta:number` - number of the post